getsentry/sentry-java/docs/modules/log4j.rst

 For other dependency managers see the `central Maven repository <https://search.maven.org/#artifactdetails%7Ccom.getsentry.raven%7Craven-log4j%7C7.8.2%7Cjar>`_.

 Usage
 -----

-The following examples configure a ``ConsolerAppender`` that logs to standard out at the ``INFO`` level and a ``SentryAppender`` that logs to the Sentry server at the ``WARN`` level.
+The following examples configure a ``ConsoleAppender`` that logs to standard out at the ``INFO`` level and a ``SentryAppender`` that logs to the Sentry server at the ``WARN`` level.
+The ``ConsoleAppender`` is only provided as an example of a non-Sentry appender that is set to a different logging threshold, like one you may already have in your project.

 Example configuration using the ``log4j.properties`` format:

 .. sourcecode:: ini

-    # Enable the Console and Sentry appenders, Console is provided as an example
+    # Enable the Console and Sentry appenders
-    # of a non-Raven logger that is set to a different logging threshold
     log4j.rootLogger=INFO, Console, Sentry

     # Configure the Console appender